JeaneC/tauri-oauth-supabase/README.md

 ## Setup
 After cloning the repo, please make sure to do the part on [database schema setup](https://supabase.com/docs/guides/getting-started/tutorials/with-react#set-up-the-database-schema).
 This will create the backend for your app.

 Then make sure to clone our `.env.local.example` to create a new `.env.local`.
 In there, configure your [env items from Supabase](https://supabase.com/docs/guides/getting-started/tutorials/with-react#get-the-api-keys).
+Remember to configure this again when you deploy to prod!

 Finally,
 ```